Robert Asprin's The Cold Cash War

 A role playing game setting, for the Savage Worlds and Cepheus System, based on Robert Asprin's The Cold Cash War.
 Read more

 THE CORPORATE WARS ARE ON!

 International conglomerates plot a complete domination of the free world, facing off against world governments, who want only freedom, in a calculated and vicious battle of wits and blood.
-Come see multi-national corporations have launched a lethal campaign against the world.
+Come see a world where multi-national corporations have launched a lethal campaign against each other and the rest of the world.

 For the first time ever, a role playing game setting based on the original works of Robert Asprin and Bill Fawcett.
 This setting book incorporates the novel Cold Cash War and the Combat Command book Cold Cash Warrior.

 WHY NO VIDEO?

 We are a small company.
 We could have done a video, but all our spare resources and time went into prepping this Kickstarter and making sure it was ready.
 Along with completing existing projects.
 Unfortunately, that means no video!

 Have no fear, we have plans for interviews, chats and Q&As throughout!
 Also, you are welcome to ask us anything about this project via the KS or as a private message.